 Dr. Page is a board-certified radiation oncologist with a special interest in overcoming treatment-limiting side effects.
 He has been a principal investigator for clinical trials investigating radioprotectants in head and neck and lung cancers.
 Prior to earning a master’s degree in biomedical engineering from UC Davis and his MD from UC San Francisco, he worked in Silicon Valley and served as a nuclear submarine officer in the US Navy.

 Dr. Patel is the founder and director of the Comprehensive Blood and Cancer Center in Bakersfield, CA and an Associate Clinical Professor at the University of California Los Angeles.
 Dr. Patel is American Board Certified in internal medicine with a subspecialty in medical oncology.
 In addition to directing a leading West Coast cancer center, Dr. Patel is a practicing oncologist and has been the principal investigator for over 50 human clinical studies of cancer therapeutics.

 Ralph W. deVere White, MD, Medical Advisor

-Dr. deVere White is the senior advisor emritus and emritus distinguished professor of Urology at the University of California Davis School of Medicine.
+Dr. deVere White is the senior advisor emeritus and emeritus distinguished professor of Urology at the University of California Davis School of Medicine.
 Previously he served as professor and chair of the Department of Urology and director of the UC Davis Cancer Center which, under his direction, became an NCI-designated cancer center.
-He is past chair of the prostrate cancer research program for the U.S. Department of Defense.
-His research program focuses on the molecular biology of prostate cancer with the goal of developing new therapies.
+He is past chair of the prostate cancer research program for the U.S. Department of Defense.
+At UC Davis, his research program focused on the molecular biology of prostate cancer with the goal of developing new therapies